Skip to main content

 • Familiarity with cat-skiing and other backcountry operations preferred

-• Excellent navigation and radio communication skills
+• Excellent navigation and communication skills

 Schedule: Full-time and part-time positions available.